gluonhq/ignite/README.md

 By using Gluon Ignite, you not only get dependency injection inside your application class, but also within your FXML controllers too.
 Even though the sample above shows a Guice context, as mentioned Gluon Ignite also supports other DI frameworks.
 By using a `DaggerContext` or `SpringContext` in your application, it can be easily set up to work with those frameworks instead.
+Samples of applications are available in the project [Wiki](https://github.com/gluonhq/ignite/wiki/Spring-Sample)

 ### Micronaut support